Skip to main content

 Best Knowledge Management Software (2026): 8 Tools Compared

-The best knowledge management software in 2026 for individuals and teams.
-Atlas, Notion, Confluence, Obsidian, Guru, Slab, Document360, and Bloomfire compared.
+Best knowledge management software in 2026: Atlas, Notion, Confluence, SharePoint, Guru, Slab, Document360, and Bloomfire compared for teams and workflows.

 Atlas is AI-native and privacy-first by design: every answer comes back as a cited answer that links straight to the source note, and the workspace builds compounding context as you add material instead of resetting each session.
 Pro is $20/mo.
 Try it at Atlas.